What is a Good Blog Structure? (With On-page SEO)

 • Use internal links in your content to connect related articles.

-• Use outgoing internal links to an article which covers broad topics to build topical authority.
+• Use outgoing internal links to an article that covers broad topics to build topical authority.

-• Use incoming internal links from narrow topics and similar intent content to pass pagerank from other articles to the one in subject.
+• Use incoming internal links from narrow topics and similar-intent content to pass pagerank from other articles to the one in the subject.

-• Make sure the anchor text you use are highly relevant to the sentence, paragraph, your current page, your linked page.
+• Ensure the anchor text you use is highly relevant to the sentence, paragraph, current page, and linked page.
 It can also be a variation of your target keywords.

 • Use external links to base your statement on a source of truth.

-• Link to sites which have high authority.
+• Link to sites that have high authority.

-• Whenever you are talking stats, it’s a good idea to link to a source that is credible.
+• It’s a good idea to link to a credible source when you are talking stats.

-• Again, make sure the anchor text you use are highly relevant.
+• Again, make sure the anchor text you use is highly relevant.

 • Keep it short and include a primary keyword.